lewiebe2/credit_risk_analysis/README.md

   ![](Results_Images/EasyEnsembleClassifier_results.PNG)

 ## **Summary**

+precision is a measure of how reliable a positive classification is

+Sensitivity is a measure of how many people who actually have cancer were correctly diagnosed.

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.